-The New City Chamber of Commerce hosts an annual Spring Street Fair in late April or early May on Main Street in downtown New City.
+The New City Chamber of Commerce hosts a Street Fair on Main Street in downtown New City.
 The fair features live music, food and craft vendors, rides, games, a balloon artist, a caricaturist, and more.
 Check the Chamber for details.

 12. Watch the sheep get their annual haircuts.